daydreaming-experiment/parameters/grammar-v3/GRAMMAR.md

       * `numStars`: a positive *integer* defining the number of stars the rating would have if it were really displayed as a star-rating (and not as a discreet slider as is the case now); combined with `stepSize`, these two parameters define the number of discreet values the rating allows; defaults to `5`.
       * `stepSize`: a positive *float* defining the size of the interval between two discreet values; the total number of values allowed by the star-rating is `1 + ceiling(numStars  / stepSize)`; defaults to `0.5`.
       * `initialRating`: a *float* between `0.0` and `numStars` (included) defining the initial rating when the question is asked; this doesn't need to be a multiple of `stepSize`; defaults to `0.0` (i.e. to the left).
+5. A *sequence definition* object is used to define sequences, which represent any list of questions, with additional positioning parameters.
+Such an object has the following mandatory fields:
+  * `name`: a *string* defining the name of the sequence, as it will appear in the uploaded results (e.g. `morningQuestionnaire`, or `personalityQuestionnaireSODAS`).
+  * `type`: a *string* defining the type of the sequence, which can be either `probe`, `beginEndQuestionnaire`, `morningQuestionnaire`, or `eveningQuestionnaire.`
+  * `intro`: a *string* defining the text that will appear at the top of all questions in the sequence.
+  * `nSlots`: an *integer* defining the number of slots available in the sequence for `pageGroups` (see below the explanation about positioning).
+  * `pageGroups`: a *list* of *pageGroup* objects, as defined in the following rule.
+6. A *pageGroup* object represents a block of screens in the app.
+It contains the following fields (all mandatory):
+  * `name`: a *string* defining the name of the page group, as it will appear in the uploaded results (e.g. `context`, or `thoughts`).
+Names must be unique across page groups, as they're used for positioning.
+  * `friendlyName`: a *string* defining a name to be shown to the user, which can be used in the future to display a progress bar during a sequence.
+  * `position`: a *position* object defining how the page group is positioned in the sequence.
+See rule 9 for what positions look like.
+  * `nSlots`: an *integer* defining the number of slots available in the page group for `page` objects (see below the explanation about positioning).
+  * `pages`: a *list* of *page* objects, as defined in the following rule.
+7. A *page* object represents a bunch of questions shown on a single screen in the app.
+It contains the following fields (all mandatory):
+  * `name`: a *string* defining the name of the page, as it will appear in the uploaded results (e.g. `context.location`, or `thoughts.future`).
+Names must be unique across pages, as they're used for positioning.
+  * `position`: a *position* object defining how the page is positioned in the page group.
+See rule 9 for what positions look like.
+  * `nSlots`: an *integer* defining the number of slots available in the page for `question reference` objects (see below the explanation about positioning).
+  * `questions`: a *list* of *question references*, as defined in the following rule.
+8. A *question reference* points to a question defined in the `questions` list defined at the top of the file, and positions this question.
+It has the following fields (all mandatory):
+  * `name`: a *string* defining the name of question reference (note, it's the name of the *reference* to the question, not the name of the question itself).
+Names must be unique across pages, as they're used for positioning.
+  * `questionName`: a *string* corresponding to a name of one of the questions defined in the `questions` list at the top of this file.
+This is the question that will be shown, of course.
+Note that this appears in the uploaded results, whereas the name of the question reference (field right above this one) does not appear in the results.
+  * `position`: a *position* object defining how the question is positioned in the page.
+See rule 9 below for what positions look like.
+9. A *position* object defines how items are positioned at each level of the hierarchy in the sequence.
+See below for a detailed explanation on how positioning is done.
+These objects can have the following fields:
+  * `fixed`: an *integer* defining the fixed position of the item.
+  * `floating`: a *string* defining the floating group of the item.
+  * `after`: a *string* corresponding the *name* of an item at the same hierarchy level.
+For instance, ff you're positioning a question, must be the name of a question.
+  * `bonus`: a *boolean* defining if this item is bonus or not.
+Only pages and page groups can be bonus, *not* question references.
+  * `fixed`, `floating`, and `after` are all mutually exclusive: only one of them can be defined, and exactly one must be defined. `bonus` is optional, and is compatible with any of `fixed`, `floating`, and `after` (provided that your item is a page or a page group, but not a question reference).
+Note that having the first question of a probe appear as `bonus` is pretty bad UI (the bonus dialog will appear before anything else), so you should try to avoid that possibility.